stasis-sword/imp_tools/README.md

 time stamp of their most recent post.
 The list is sorted from most recent to least recent.

-It requires a single argument, the ID of the thread to check.
+It accepts a single argument, the ID of the thread to check, and defaults to the IZGC thread.

 ### Trophy Migrator